Growing Global Audiences

 - Tools to present data-driven stories to audiences in new, visual and compelling ways.

-Successful companies will receive funding from the BBC to develop their projects into pilots, which will launch in September alongside four new Indian language services.
+Successful companies received funding from the BBC to develop their projects into pilots, which launched alongside four new Indian language services.

 In April 2016, we attended a series of events with the Connected Studio team in Gurgaon, Hyderabad and Bangalore, where we met with technology companies to help explain the brief.
 We also discussed the technical support that our team is able to provide throughout the process — including use of the Juicer API, which we maintain in collaboration with BBC R&D.